How to Add Fringe to a Crochet or Knit Scarf Tutorial

 Instructions

 - Decide how many pieces of fringe you will need.
 For this scarf, I cut 42 pieces.
-I calculated this based on the number of spaces on the ends of my scarf.
+I calculated the number of strands based on the number of spaces on the ends of my scarf.
 There are 7 spots across the short end of my scarf that I want to add fringe to.
 This number will vary based on the yarn and width of your scarf.
 I'm adding 3 pieces per space for 7 spaces on both ends, so 3 x 7 = 21 and 21 x 2 = 42 pieces.

+- Then determine the length of your yarn.
+I cut 14″ pieces of yarn.
 This length will yield about 6" of fringe hanging.
 To customize the length, you'll want to decide on a finished length first.
 Then double that number, and add 1-2" for knotting it on the scarf.

 - Fold them in half.